bureauworks/cli/README.md

 ```$ chmod +x cli.js```

-Run the Configuration once - this will create a `config.json` file in your `~/.bwx/` directory:
+Run the Configuration once - this will create a `config.json` file in your `~/.bwx/` directory.
+You can get an API KEY at https://bureau.works/#/my/account once you log in the system.

 ```$ ./cli.js config```